matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Address Resolution Protocol (ARP):** Used to determine the MAC address of the nextrouter or device to traverse

+**Application Layer:** the application layer, protocols determine how the data packets will interact with receiving devices.
+Functions that are organized at application layer include file transfers and email services.

 ## B

 **Bandwidth:** The maximum data transmission capacity over a network, measured bybits per second.
 The amount of data a device receives every second